benmarwick/wordcountaddin/README.md

 This R package is an [RStudio addin](https://rstudio.github.io/rstudioaddins/) to count words and characters in selected text in an [R markdown](http://rmarkdown.rstudio.com/) document.
 It also has a function to compute readability statistics.

-When counting words in your Rmd document, these things will be ignored:
+When counting words in the text of your Rmd document, these things will be ignored:

 -   YAML front matter
 -   code chunks and inline code